 To save even more power, take a tour of your apps and quit any that are running in the background and steadily eating into your battery life.
-On Windows 10, for example, we suggest you search for and enable the Battery Saver.
-This mode will automatically turn on when your laptop reaches around 20% battery life (more down below on why this is particularly important).
-This will automatically block background apps, keep your features like Calendar from syncing or pushing notifications, lower screen brightness, and other various changes that will conserve your battery so you can get to an outlet ASAP.
+In Windows 11, for example, we suggest you search for and enable the Battery Saver.
+This mode can automatically turn on when your laptop reaches 20% battery life (more down below on why this is particularly important).
+This will automatically block background apps, keep your features like Calendar from syncing or pushing notifications, lower screen brightness, and enable other various changes that will conserve your battery so you can get to an outlet ASAP.

 There are plenty of manual changes you can make here, too.
-Cloud storage services or video players that you aren’t using can be safely shut down, too.
-You can also manually reduce the amount of power you’re using by shutting off Wi-Fi and Bluetooth when you’re not using them, turning off optional features such as keyboard backlighting, and generally reducing the number of components burning power.
+You can safely shut down things like cloud storage and messaging applications that may be running in the background.
+You can also manually reduce the amount of power you're using by shutting off Wi-Fi and Bluetooth when you're not using them, turning off optional features such as keyboard backlighting, and generally reducing the number of components using up the battery.
 Both Microsoft and Apple have guides explaining the process further.

 Next, there was a time when users were advised to refrain from keeping their devices plugged in, based on the idea that letting a battery charge to 100% could wear the battery out more quickly.
 Today, however, modern devices are designed to stop charging at 100%, so keeping them plugged in doesn't impact the battery's lifespan, according to Battery University.

-As with many battery-related questions, the issue of keeping your laptop plugged in when it’s reached full capacity is hotly debated, so there’s nothing wrong with turning your machine off and unplugging it if you feel more comfortable doing that.
+As with many battery-related questions, the issue of keeping your laptop plugged in when it's reached full capacity is hotly debated, so there's nothing wrong with turning your machine off and unplugging it if you feel more comfortable doing that.
 But generally speaking, the best thing you can do for your lithium-ion battery is to avoid letting it discharge below 20%.
 Plug it in and charge it when you can, and then rinse and repeat.
-The good news is that with modern batteries and systems, there’s really not much else you need to do — except perhaps reasonably expect that your battery will eventually start losing its overall capacity.
+The good news is that with modern batteries and systems, there's really not much else you need to do outside of anticipating that your battery will eventually start losing its overall capacity.

 When a laptop battery gets too hot, the electrochemical reactions inside speed up – but that doesn't mean that the battery grows more efficient.
 Instead, the battery is now producing lots of energy that it cannot use and cannot safely route to any hardware.
 This creates even more heat, compounding the problem.
 Not only can this eventually damage the inside of the battery permanently, but it also wears the battery out with a bunch of chemical reactions that aren't necessary but burn through a battery's lifespan anyway.